19. PTC: Additional Resources

 Here also, we have compiled our "Ten Best Practices" from the many medical professional interviews and patient sharings that many have found as helpful habits/practices in living with that higher risk of cancer in our post-transplanted lives, no matter what organ type you have undergone.
 Again, if you want to offer your own 'best practice' for possible adding to the list, ten is not a magic number, we can have many more if we all share.

-Looking for more resources on the cancer topics?
-We have put many together in categories in the "On-line Resource Library" of on-line links in additon to and many more than those found on each topics page under "Resources" there.
+Looking for more resources on cancer topics?
+We have put many together in categories in the "On-line Resource Library" of on-line links in addition to and many more than those found on each topic page under "Resources" there.
 Explore to your heart's content and share others you may find useful that we don't have there.

 Want to see if you are getting all that we hoped from this educational resource?
 Test yourself against the learning objectives that were the foundation of this site's design.
-Eventually we hope to offer an on-line self-test resource to make that fun and interesting, but for now, you can just do your own 'self-testing' . . .
+We hope you took advantage of each page's self-testing quiz.
+While anonymous, each quiz tracks answer analytics to help us improve that page's content over time, so thanks for your support in taking those quizzes.